Starting a digital marketing agency can be confusing, can't it?

 While a simple spreadsheet of your monthly incomings and outgoings can work wonders to making sure you know where all your money is at all times.

 And, you know, it always pays to not run up a tab on the company credit card either.

 This is the final step, but it's one of the most important.
 Knowing how your business is going to grow over the next year, both in how you want it to grow and how it looks like it will grow, are big factors in your success.

 There will come hard times, and there will be good times.
 Knowing when each of them is going to happen is important to managing your time, money and finances.
 This is also the ‘measureable' part of the SMART Goals you set right back at the start of this article.

 That's All, Folks…

-There you have it, the complete quick start guide to going from your back room, to a six figure digital marketing firm, in no time at all.
+There you have it, the complete quick start guide on how to start a digital marketing company from zero to a six figure, in no time at all.